ARK Naturals Chewable Brushless Toothpaste

 Most dog toothpaste is non-rinse, so you don’t have to give the dog water afterward.
 Your dog will most likely swallow the toothpaste later.
 To figure out what is the best dog toothpaste, please see below for some features to consider before sticking to a brand.

 Some of the most common ingredients for dog toothpaste include silica, enzymes, emulsifiers, and sorbitol.
 Silica is an abrasive that helps remove plaque and tartar.
 Various enzymes in the toothpaste help kill bacteria in your dog’s mouth.

 There are also emulsifiers that are basically salts that prevent and contain the build of tartar in your dog’s mouth and gums.
 Finally, you have sorbitol, which is a type of natural sweetener found in some fruits.
 We think the key here is to make sure there are no harmful ingredients such as fluoride or xylitol, because more likely than not, your dog will be swallowing the toothpaste.

 Remember, that you absolutely cannot use your toothpaste for your dog unless you want your dog to have an upset stomach.
 Your toothpaste has harmful chemicals that are not designed to be swallowed.
 In terms of cleaning power, most dog toothpastes do a similar job and it really depends on how well your brush your dog’s teeth.

-Other features: You may want to consider other features of a dog toothpaste such as the ability for the toothpaste to not foam up.
-Usually dogs react negatively to toothpaste that foams up and also it makes it hard for your dog to swallow foam.
-Most toothpaste are also rinse free so you don’t need to give you dog water to wash it down.
-Also, you should look for toothpastes with a lot of natural substances because your dog will be ingesting most of it.
+You may want to consider other features of dog toothpaste such as the ability for the toothpaste to not foam up.
+Usually, dogs react negatively to toothpaste that foams up, and also it makes it hard for your dog to swallow the foam.
+Most toothpastes are also rinsed-free so you don’t need to give your dog water to wash it down.
+Also, you should look for toothpastes with a lot of natural substances because your dog will be ingesting most of them.